EricRohlfs/blog/docs/2023-05-03-extended-customElementLifecycle.md

 * pre-template-lit or pre-lit (easier to say)
 * pre-paint (or could be thought of as post-template-lit, but pre-paint rolls off the tongue better.)
 * post-paint - rarely if ever gets used.
 But here for conceptual purposes.
-* updates - (see the reactivity section later in this article) technically not part of the connectedCallback, update functions are called after connectedCallback is finished.
+* updates - (see the reactivity section later in this article) technically not part of the connectedCallback, update functions are called sometime later by an event or some action; long after connectedCallback is finished.
 These are custom functions that modify elements in the template, or could even just re-render the whole template.

 I might later get rid of post paint and go straight to updates, even though they are not part of the connectedCallback.